Christian Arrogance, Self-Righteousness

 Several Scriptural Passages directly address the issue of Arrogance, including 1Samuel 2:3; Psalms 12:4; Proverbs 8:13; Isaiah 13:11.
 These (and other) Scriptures warn against become arrogant in any regard.
 This includes our Faith.

-It has become common that modern Christians, especially in America, have come to believe that they have absolute and total understanding of every possible aspect of Christian Faith, including every detail.
+It has become common that many modern Christians, especially in America, have come to believe that they have absolute and total understanding of every possible aspect of Christian Faith, including every detail.
 IF any person could actually ever have such absolute and complete knowledge, that means that person either has or believes he/she has an entire and perfect understanding of the Plan of God for man.
 Such an attitude indicates a belief that the person is as smart as the Lord is, to so completely understand a Plan that has eluded billions of Christians before them, including many who spent their entire lives attempting to understand it.
 That is essentially the very definition of Arrogance, of an absolute smugness in one's own perfection that no one is allowed to ever question any aspect of it!

 The central concept where this seems to be most totally demonstrated is regarding the absolute insistence of those Christians that THEY are ABSOLUTELY GUARANTEED of Salvation and entry into Heaven.
 Again, this would be a wonderful situation to be in!
 It would also make being a Pastor a LOT easier if it was so extremely easy to achieve as to simply have selected the correct church to attend!

-The fact that this presentation suggests that such an ABSOLUTE GUARANTEE may not be as absolute as they assume, has resulted in incredibly vicious attacks on me (a Christian Pastor) by those (alleged) Christians!
-Many simply say (these are NOT Theologians, but normal attenders of Churches, remember) that I am absolutely NOT a Pastor or Minister at all, and they sometimes use four-letter words in expressing that I am not even a Christian, for saying such a thing!
+The fact that THIS presentation suggests that such an ABSOLUTE GUARANTEE may not be as absolute as they assume, has resulted in incredibly vicious attacks on me (a Christian Pastor) by those (alleged) Christians!
+Many simply say (these are NOT Theologians, but normal attendees of Churches, remember) that I am absolutely NOT a Pastor or Minister at all, and they sometimes use four-letter words in expressing that I am not even a Christian, for saying such a thing!

 Here are the most direct references to the fact that a person's Faith in Christ secures Salvation: John 3:16; 3:36; 5:24; 6:40; 11:25; 20:31; Acts 8:37; 10:43; 13:39; 16:31; Romans 9:33; 10:9; 2 Tim 3:15; 1John 5:1.
 These essentially all use the exact same Original Greek word, pisteuo, (Strongs 4100).
 (Only the Timothy Verse is not centered on that specific word, and its wording is actually quite interesting in that regard.)
-The word is generally translated as "believeth" in the King James, and as "believe" otherwise.
+The word is generally translated into English as "believeth" in the King James, and as "believe" otherwise.

 John 3:16 is the most commonly cited wording: For God so loved the world, that He gave His only Begotten Son, that whoever believeth in Him should not perish, but have everlasting life.
 (KJAV).
 Is THIS an absolute guarantee?
 It is certainly understood to be so by those attacking Christians!
 And why isn't it?
 Because it contains a REQUIREMENT on the individual, regarding some standard of whatever "believeth" means.